Skip to main content

 • September 16, 2020

 For Chronic Myelogenous Leukemia "This is my second review of this drug.
-Started taking the medication in 11/14.
+Started taking the medication on 11/14.
 It is now 9/20, so about 6 years.
-The medication has put me into CMR, or Complete Molecular Response which means that the PCR test does not find the BCR-ABL gene in my blood.
-All symptoms have remained consistent: hair thinning, dry skin, cystic acne, intermittent eczema on palms of hands, intermittent Allergic Conjunctivitis and itchy hay fever-like itchiness around and in eyes, very infrequent headaches, mildly changed digestion, and frequent daytime tiredness.
+The medication has put me into CMR, or Complete Molecular Response, which means that the PCR test does not find the BCR-ABL gene in my blood.
+All symptoms have remained consistent: hair thinning, dry skin, cystic acne, intermittent eczema on the palms of my hands, intermittent allergic conjunctivitis, and itchy hay fever-like itchiness around and in my eyes, very infrequent headaches, mildly changed digestion, and frequent daytime tiredness.
 The most troubling side effect is leg pain that can be pretty bad when I work out really hard.
 Rx pain meds help with that.
 All in all, very thankful for this medication, it has literally saved my life."

 10 / 10